 x x x

 Now That I'm Here is fully produced by women.
 Credits of illustrations can be found on the Episodes pages.

-Content and interviews: Selja Susiluoto, editing: Katrin Hiss, logo: Silvia Montanari, theme song: Maria Kamutzki.
+Content, interviews & website: Selja Susiluoto, editing: Katrin Hiss, logo: Silvia Montanari, theme song: Maria Kamutzki.